riazibrahim/Excel2DB/README.md

 ## Running the tool

-This will go through all excel files in and export data in Sheet1 to database.
+The below will go through all excel files in inputs (sub)folder and export data in 'Sheet1' to database with same column headings.

 ```
 python excel2db.py -f inputs -s 'Sheet1'